salesforce/BLIP/README.md

 <img src="BLIP.gif" width="700">

 This is the PyTorch implementation of the <a href="https://arxiv.org/abs/">BLIP paper</a>.
-The code has been tested on PyTorch 1.9 and 1.10.
+The code has been tested on PyTorch 1.10.
 To install the dependencies, run <pre/>pip install -r requirements.txt</pre>

 Catalog: